2024 European Parliament election in Malta: AD+PD

+Imperium Europa

+Imperium Europa's campaign was led by party leader Norman Lowell, who had contested every MEP election since Malta's EU accession.
+According to an analysis published by LSE European Politics ahead of the election, Lowell was described as the "far-right leader of the Imperium Europa Party" and had received 8,238 first-count votes in the 2019 election, though the party had little electoral influence.
+Migration featured as a key area of interest for the party's campaign; LSE European Politics observed that in the 2024 cycle, concerns had shifted from irregular migration toward the presence of third-country nationals in Malta, and that political parties broadly had made little attempt to distinguish between irregular migrants, refugees, and third-country nationals.
+Lowell was marked as an absent invitee at several multi-party debates held during the campaign, including those of 22 March and 2 May 2024 (debates table).

 ABBA

 ABBA started its campaign with two events organised in conjunction with the European Christian Political Movement party on 6 April 2024 in a Qawra hotel on Reclaiming the power for the member states'.
 Two pairs of individual speakers addressed the two consecutive events which revolved around 'Sovereignty and Healthcare' and 'Education and Foreign Policy'.
 Romanian MEP Cristian Terheș and party leader Ivan Grech Mintoff addressed the first meeting, with Valeriu Ghilețchi and lawyer and broadcaster Emmanuel 'Emmy' Bezzina addressed the second meeting.

 Four days before the election, therefore 4 June, Ivan Grech Mintoff resigned his leadership and membership of ABBA party.
 This comes after an open rift between Grech Mintoff and party secretary general Simon Elmer appeared on Grech Mintoff's protest method, that of egging the floor in debates he attends.
 Nevertheless, Grech Mintoff appeared on the ballot as a member and leader of the party.

 Volt Malta

 Volt's campaign began with the adoption of their joint European election programme November 2023 in Paris, which the party shares with all other parties from Volt Europa.
 On 1 February 2024, Volt announced its Vice President Matthias Iannis Portelli as its first (and only) candidate for the European elections.